dlang-community/D-YAML/doc/html/_sources/tutorials/custom_types.txt

        ubyte blue;
    }

 First, we need a function to construct our data type.
-It must take two *Mark* structs, which store position of the node in the file, and a reference to *Node* to construct from.
+The function will take a reference to *Node* to construct from.
 The node is guaranteed to contain either a *string*, an array of *Node* or of *Node.Pair*, depending on whether we're constructing our value from a scalar, sequence, or mapping, respectively.
+If this function throws any exception, D:YAML handles it and adds its message to a *YAMLException* that will be thrown when loading the file.

-In this tutorial, we have functions to construct a color from a scalar, using CSS-like format, RRGGBB, or from a mapping, where we use the following format: {r:RRR, g:GGG, b:BBB} .
+In this tutorial, we have functions to construct a color from a scalar, using CSS-like format, RRGGBB, or from a mapping, where we use the following format:
+{r:RRR, g:GGG, b:BBB} .
 Code of these functions:

 .. code-block:: d

-   Color constructColorScalar(Mark start, Mark end, ref Node node) {
+   Color constructColorScalar(ref Node node)
+   {
        string value = node.as!string;

        if(value.length != 6)
        {
-           throw new ConstructorException("Invalid color: " ~ value, start, end);
+           throw new Exception("Invalid color: " ~ value);
        }
        //We don't need to check for uppercase chars this way. value = value.toLower();